alxshelepenok/lumen/content/posts/space-sdk-release.md

 ---
 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/SpaceSDK.png)

-The team’s thrilled to showcase our latest open source endeavor… A new library for developing decentralized applications on browser and mobile: **the Space SDK!**
+The team’s thrilled to showcase our latest open source endeavor… A new library for developing decentralized applications on web and mobile: **the Space SDK!**

 The **Space SDK** is a JavaScript/TypeScript library that you can integrate with your **website or mobile application** to enable them to store files in a user-owned way on the distributed web ([IPFS](https://ipfs.io/)/[Textile](https://textile.io/) nodes), and easily access to more Web 3.0 protocols via an implementation of the Space API.